RRLC Scholarship Application

 Upon qualification, up to two $1,000 cash scholarships will be awarded to a freshman or sophomore who is currently enrolled in the forestry program at the College of the Redwoods (CR), and has at least 2 semesters left in the year before graduation.
 Person(s) completing their final semester at CR and have been accepted at an accredited forestry school to continue their forestry education are also eligible.
 This scholarship is provided to students inthe spirit and memory of Keny & Larry Holmgren.

 Jere Melo Memorial Scholarship: Jere Melo was a long-time professional forester in the Fort Bragg area.
 He graduated with a degree in forestry from UC Berkeley and moved to Fort Bragg in 1966.
 He was on the job in August, 2011 when he was murdered while investigating a reported marijuana grown on private timberland.
-His wife, Madeleine, wanting to prevent violence and environmental degradation caused by illegal grows, established the Jere Melo Foundation in December, 2011.
+His wife, Madeleine, established the Jere Melo Scholarship in December, 2011.

 Upon qualification, up to a $2,000 scholarship(s) will be awarded to a freshman, sophomore, junior or returning senior who is currently enrolled in an undergraduate forestry program at California Polytechnic State University, Humboldt State University, University of California Berkeley or Oregon State University.
 This award will specifically target students enrolled in a program to become a Professional Forester.